poorolive51/crypto-forensics-tools/README.md

 *   Generates an interactive Plotly scatter plot visualizing incoming and outgoing USDT transactions over time for each wallet.
 The size of the points on the plot is proportional to the transaction amount.

 **Output:**
-*   An interactive HTML plot displayed in your default web browser, showing the transaction timeline.
+*   An interactive HTML plot saved as `usdt_transactions_timeline.html` in the current directory, which you can open in your web browser.

 ## Next Steps